DataDog/kics/documentation/rules/k8s/audit_log_maxsize_not_properly_set.md

 ### Description

- When using `kube-apiserver`, the `--audit-log-maxsize` flag should be set to 100 megabytes or more.
+ When a container runs `kube-apiserver`, the `--audit-log-maxsize` flag should be set to 100 megabytes or more.
+This rule inspects `containers` and `initContainers` and checks container commands for `kube-apiserver`; it verifies that `--audit-log-maxsize` is present and has a value of at least 100 megabytes.
+The rule reports `MissingAttribute` if the flag is absent and `IncorrectValue` if the flag is set to less than 100 megabytes.

 ## Compliant Code Examples